-The UAE is a signatory to several international conventions on narcotic and psychotropic substances.
+The UAE is a signatory to several international conventions on narcotic and psychotropic substances (PDF).
 The conventions involve applying internationally valid control measures to ensure that narcotic and psychotropic substances are not freely available to layman.
 The conventions aim to:

 - make narcotic and psychotropic substances available only for medical and scientific purposes